 Be a student intern willing to learn about the field of international student services and assist the International Programs office on various projects.
 This opportunity is available for academic credit and is unpaid.

 Under the supervision and guidance of the International Student Advisor, assist with the following responsibilities:

-- Participate regularly at the biweekly International Coffeebreak
+- Participate regularly at the International Coffeebreak

 - Develop and conduct one presentation on an intercultural topic (theme can relate to international students' experience, needs/concerns, or intern's own experiences/observations/recommendations).
-Presentation will be given at one of the International Programs staff meetings
+Presentation will be given at one of the International Office staff meetings

 - Fall Intern: Assist in the planning and implementation of various events for annual International Education Week (held in November).

 Spring Intern: Assist in the planning and implementation of various activities for the annual International Women's Day (held in March).